Obamacare / ACA Subsidy Calculator

 The average cost of a subsidized health insurance policy in the U.S. is $74 per month.

 How much you'll pay for health insurance is based on your income and other factors.
 Plans can cost as little as $0 per month.
-These low prices will be available through 2025 because of recent legislation.
+These low prices will be available through 2025 because of recent legislation, but they are likely to go up if the expanded subsidies aren't extended.

 Find Cheap Health Insurance in Your Area